BOOK NOW BOOK NOW

 • Multiple joints are affected

-• Muscle and joint pain with fatigue, fever and loss of appetite
+• Muscle and joint pain may be accompanied by fatigue, fever and loss of appetite

 Diagnosis

-Rheumatoid arthritis can be difficult to diagnose as the early symptoms mimic those of many other conditions and diseases.
-Due to this, and the fact that the disease gradually worsens over time, it's important to get an accurate diagnosis early to ensure treatment can be started early and any lifestyle changes can be made.
+Rheumatoid arthritis can be difficult to recognise and diagnose in its early stages as the early symptoms mimic those of many other conditions and diseases.
+Due to this, and the fact that early interventions can help optimise your comfort and mobility over the years, it’s important to get an accurate diagnosis early.

-Our Brisbane based podiatrists may also request an X-ray, ultrasound or MRI to reveal any joint damage as rheumatoid arthritis can cause the ends of the bone to wear down.
+Our podiatrists may also request an x-ray, ultrasound or MRI to reveal any joint damage and the extent of it, as rheumatoid arthritis can cause the ends of the bone to wear down.
 If no damage shows up in these first tests, that may confirm the disease is in an early stage that hasn't damaged the bone yet.
+This is valuable information for your podiatrist to know in terms of developing a tailored management plan that will best support your joints, feet and legs.

 If left untreated, rheumatoid arthritis can cause a number of complications including, but not limited to: